The Power of Suggestion: Boosting Wine-by-the-Bottle Sales

 Like almost everything in life, including restaurant wine sales, we can be our own worst enemies.
 What are some potential and obvious roadblocks that any restaurant may face when it comes to selling bottled wine?
 For instance, do you have enough copies of your wine list to go to every table, and do your servers always present it to guests?
 Do your servers lack confidence in their wine knowledge?
 The following are four common obstacles to successful wine bottle sales, with suggested methods for "breaking on through" to the profitable side.

 Your servers are afraid of looking foolish.
 Who can blame them, when they're struggling to open a bottle of wine?
 My motto: The first 1,000 bottles are the hardest!
 Servers need to be completely comfortable opening a bottle -- in front of an audience -- or they will shy away from even asking a guest about their wine selection.
 New servers should be opening all the wine by the glass for the bartender, and be called upon to demonstrate during lineup.
-(See "Wine Service 101" on Page 43.)
+(See "Wine Service 101" below.)

 And while we're on the subject of looking foolish, servers are often afraid to show their ignorance about wine.
 Wine is complex.
 How often do you provide training on the subject to your staff?
 Ongoing training often means daily emphasis on wine.
 If you're serious about selling wine, it has to be a topic of discussion in every lineup.
 Set up tasting classes with a distributor or winery on a regular basis.
 Wine training should be educational, enjoyable and motivational.
 If you see glazed looks on your servers' faces during your training sessions, you haven't found the right trainer.